 The intensive program calendar consists of four 11-week terms per year making it possible to earn the degree at an accelerated pace.
 Bachelor's Degree for Professionals candidates usually are at least 25 years of age and must have a minimum of 12 transferable credits and substantial work experience.

-Degrees are offered in accounting, business management, computer information systems, computer science, organizational leadership, and psychology.
+Degrees are offered in accounting, business management, communication, computer information systems, computer science, organizational leadership, and psychology.
 Classes for all majors are offered at the main campus in Thousand Oaks.
 Organizational leadership and psychology are offered at the Oxnard campus as well.
 Bachelor's Degree for Professionals classes are offered in Woodland Hills for those students interested in Accounting, Business Management, and Organizational Leadership.

 For additional information, check our website at www.callutheran.edu or call (805) 493-3325.